The Engineering or Manufacturing of Your Car May Increase Your Injury Risk.

 Defective auto cases require a thorough investigation by an experienced legal team to determine which individuals and companies should be named as defendants and which legal theories should be pursued.
 It is also essential in auto defect cases to take prompt measures to preserve evidence, document the chain of custody of the car, and to enable various expert witnesses to carefully evaluate the car that caused your injuries.

+The auto recall attorneys of the Louthian Law Firm have 80 years of combined experience.
+Through personal interviews, meticulous research, and resourceful investigation, we prepare each case as if it is going to trial.
+Whether we are engaged in tough settlement negotiations or presenting persuasive arguments to a jury, we are giving our best.
 If you or someone you love has been involved in an accident or harmed as the result of a defective car in South Carolina, contact the Louthian Law Firm now for a free, no-obligation consultation.
 We represent auto accident victims on a contingency basis, meaning we do not collect any fees until we win your case.